-Sukiyaki is prepared at your table in a bubbling pot by cooking thinly sliced beef with vegetables, tofu and noodles eaten raw with soy sauce and fiery wasabi.
+Sukiyaki is prepared at your table in a bubbling pot by cooking thinly sliced beef with vegetables, tofu and noodles

 Tempura is fish, seafood & vegetables coated in a very light and crisp batter, deep fried in vegetable oil.

 Sushi is exquisitely prepared fish or seafood placed on a ball of specially seasoned, sticky rice.
 A few non-seafood options are usually available